bryborge/cosmos/README.md

 ## 🚀 About the Project

-**Cosmos** is a monorepo where I define and manage infrastructure in my homelab and on various cloud provider platforms, adhering to infrastructure-as-code principles where possible.
+**Cosmos** is a monorepo where I define and manage infrastructure in my homelab and on various cloud provider platforms, adhering to Infrastructure as Code (IaC) principles where possible.

+### 🧬 Structure

+This project is subdivided by cloud provider platform.
+Each platform contains documentation specific to what tools are used to manage it, and how to use them.

 ### 📖 Definitions